ChocoCooper/iptv/README.md

 # iptv

-source from iptv-web.app/
-Tested with streamtest.in
+source from iptv-web.app and tested with streamtest.in